Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Hui Ka Yan, founder of Evergrande, has pleaded guilty to charges including fundraising fraud, misuse of funds, and bribery.
-The court in Shenzhen is set to deliver a verdict later.
-The case follows Evergrande's default on over $300 billion in liabilities and its liquidation process.
+Hui Ka Yan, founder of Evergrande, has pleaded guilty to charges including fundraising fraud and bribery.
+The court has announced he expressed remorse during his trial in Shenzhen.
+The case follows Evergrande's collapse with over $300 billion in liabilities, marking a significant development in China's ongoing property sector crisis.

 What's behind the headline?